 We have been involved with the Lagotto Romagnolo breed since 2008.
 Our dogs are registered with the Australian National Kennel Council (ANKC) and we are Registered Breeders.
-Our breeding prefix is PARITY – it is a mother & daughter team with half the team in NSW, the other in South Australia.
+Our breeding prefix is PARITY – we are a mother & daughter team based in South Australia.

 Our registered number in SA is 5100052473.

 Please feel free to contact Dogs SA to verify our membership.

 In the beginning, I started looking for a compatible dog for my family of four children and I fell in love with the idea of the breed from what I had seen and read online – they sounded exactly like the type of dog I was interested in.
 Curly fur, low-shedding, clever, affectionate, rustic presentation, medium sized, family oriented, and purebred!
 I went searching for some dogs to meet, and have been owned by them ever since.

 We have produced displays, set up and manned/dogged many information stands at the Sydney Pet Expo, the Sydney Royal, the Dog Lovers Show, local fun walks and pets in the park etc from back in 2008.
 Both Jordan and myself are founding members of the Lagotto Romagnolo Club of NSW and have held different positions within the club.
 I’ve shown the dogs at exhibitions here and there and will continue to do so, but it certainly isn’t my passion, I gain far more pleasure from spending time with them at play and trying to capture their personalities and their joy with my camera.
 Jordy enjoys showing, and is also a very talented photographer and has taken photos at many lagotto events.